Skip to main content

 Mandatory End-to-End Integration Testing — Rather than trusting that parallel teams had fully tested their own systems for the migration, I would mandate cross-team, end-to-end integration testing protocols well before the first migration wave.

+Technology is rarely the hardest part of a digital transformation.
+We successfully replaced a massive, decade-old application with a sleek, cost-effective, cloud-native architecture.
+But our biggest risks came from siloed teams and a fragmented product vision.
 You can build the most elegant serverless system in the world.
 But if the stakeholders aren't speaking the same language or understanding the "why" behind the product, the project will struggle.
+The immense value of a shared product mindset and clear communication — that's what I still think about from this project.